 Initiatives towards our target will include:

-ANZ will continue to aim for a 5% reduction in electricity consumption over the current two-year period in both Australia and New Zealand.
+ANZ will continue to aim for a 5 percent reduction in electricity consumption over the current two-year period in both Australia and New Zealand.
 In Australia the focus will be on developing new initiatives based on the smart meter information available in the branches and the commercial sites.
 In New Zealand, we are introducing the PC Snoozer initiative - an energy saving mode which 'powers down' PCs when they are not in use and over weekends.

 Examples of how we are reducing electricity consumption